Buying a French Press – Picking the Right One

 Conclusion

 See how easy that was?
-Unlike an espresso machine, which can take longer to research than a car, picking the right french press is pretty straightforward and most are inexpensive, so even if you end up not liking the one you purchase, you can always buy another one.
+Unlike an espresso machine, which can take longer to research than a car, picking the right French press is pretty straightforward.
+Most are inexpensive, so even if you don’t like the one you purchase, you can always buy another one.

 Resources

-French Press Tutorial – Once you’ve bought your French Press, this tutorial will get you brewing.
+French Press Tutorial – This tutorial will get you brewing once you’ve bought your French Press.

-Troubleshooting French Press Coffee – In the event your coffee isn’t wonderful, follow this troubleshooting guide.
+Troubleshooting French Press Coffee – Follow this troubleshooting guide if your coffee isn’t fantastic.